Dd0GgX2/dba_interview/README.md

 6. Update the Volleyball class to start at 12pm on July 4th, 2015 and end at 4pm on July 4th, 2015.
 7. Write a script to return all customers who have not made a transaction.
 8. George Bush registered for the Jetski class, but is not showing up on the roster for the Jetski class.
 Why?
+9. Write a script that searches the customers table for possible duplicates.
-9. Store SQL scripts you used to answer the above in a file and commit it back to this repo in a folder labeled as follows: yourname_interview_homework (Tip: you may use any resource at your disposal if you are unfamilar with how to make a commit to a git repo)
+10. Store SQL scripts you used to answer the above in a file and commit it back to this repo in a folder labeled as follows: yourname_interview_homework (Tip: you may use any resource at your disposal if you are unfamilar with how to make a commit to a git repo)